-Finally, our evaluation did not find any fixed correlation between the training times for all strategies and (i) the size of the \ds and the alphabet of the \ds within the same settings or (ii) the quality of the predictive model in terms of accuracy (and thus the difficulty of the prediction problem).
-As an example of the first, we can observe that BPIC12 contains four times the cases of BPIC11, nonetheless, most of the prediction models for BPIC11 take more time to be built than the ones for BPIC12.
-Similarly, BPIC15 has an alphabet with a number of activities that is almost 10 times the one of BPIC2018 and all the BPIC2018 formulae require a time much higher than BPIC2015.
-As an example of the second, we can observe in Table \ref{tab:time1_a} that the time for building $\Mzero$ for $\phi_{23}$ is way greater that the one for $\Mzero$ for $\phi_{13}$, even if the accuracy for the same formulae in Table~\ref{tab:accuracy1_a} follows the inverse trend\footnote{This is just one of many samples of an inverse relation between time and accuracy that one can find in the tables.}.
+Finally, our evaluation did not find any fixed correlation between the training times for all strategies and (i) the size of the \ds and the alphabet of the \ds within the same settings, or (ii) the quality of the predictive model in terms of accuracy (and thus the difficulty of the prediction problem).
+As an example of the first, we can observe that BPIC12 contains four times the cases of BPIC11, nonetheless, most of the prediction models built for BPIC11 take more time to be constructed than the ones built for BPIC12.
+Similarly, BPIC15 has an alphabet with a number of activities that is almost 10 times the one of BPIC2018 but the prediction models built for BPIC18 take much more time to be constructed than the ones built for BPIC15.
+As an example of the second, we can observe, from Table \ref{tab:time1_a}, that the time needed for building $\Mzero$ for BPIC11 with labelling $\phi_{23}$ is much greater than the one needed for building $\Mzero$ for BPIC11 with labelling $\phi_{13}$, even if the accuracy for the same cases, in Table~\ref{tab:accuracy1_a}, follows the inverse trend.\footnote{This is just one of many samples of an inverse relation between time and accuracy that can be found in the tables.}

-To sum up, our evaluation shows that, once $\Mzero$ is available, \textbf{incremental update} and \textbf{re-train with no hyperopt} are the two most convenient update strategies - as they can be built in almost no time.
-This may suggest the possibility to implement an almost continuous update strategy whenever new data become available.
-While the investigation of \emph{when} it is convenient to perform a full retrain is out of the scope of the paper, our experiment shows that the cost of a \textbf{full re-train} may increase in a significant manner if the update of the predictive model over-delays and the amount of new data greatly increases.
+To sum up, concerning \textbf{RQ2}, our evaluation shows that, once $\Mzero$ is available, \textbf{incremental update} and \textbf{re-train with no hyperopt} are the two most convenient update strategies - as they can be built in almost no time.
+This may suggest the possibility to implement an almost continuous update strategy whenever new data becomes available.
+While the investigation of \emph{when} it is convenient to perform a \textbf{full re-train} is out of the scope of the paper, our experiments show that the cost of a \textbf{full re-train} may increase in a significant manner if the update of the predictive model over-delays and the amount of new data increases significantly.